GrahamDumpleton/mod_wsgi/docs/user-guides/installation-issues.rst

 used than what mod_wsgi was originally compiled for.

-This would generally not be a problem provided that both versions of Python were originally installed with the '--enable-shared' option supplied to 'configure'.
+This would generally not be a problem provided that both versions of Python were originally installed with the ``--enable-shared`` option supplied to 'configure'.
 If this option is used then the Python library will be linked in dynamically at runtime and so an upgrade to the Python version will be automatically used.

-If '--enable-shared' was however not used and the Python library is therefore embedded into the actual mod_wsgi Apache module, then there is a risk of undefined behaviour.
+If ``--enable-shared`` was however not used and the Python library is therefore embedded into the actual mod_wsgi Apache module, then there is a risk of undefined behaviour.
 This is because the version of the Python library embedded into the mod_wsgi Apache module will be older than the